leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 collective sense of discovery and a sparking of new ideas—they are a welcome beginning to the reexploration of a fascinatingly complex age.

+Peter Green's introduction ... reflects how misrepresentation happens through representation, the postcolonial theory thing which weaves into Writing Culture, ...

 https://smile.amazon.com/gp/product/0520075641/

 ## Capital